adswa/multimatch_gaze/paper.md

 ---
-title: 'multimatch_gaze: The MultiMatch algorithm for gaze path comparison in Python'
+title: 'multimatch-gaze: The MultiMatch algorithm for gaze path comparison in Python'
 tags:
   - eyetracking
   - scan path